Augustin-FL/building-pfsense-iso-from-source/README.md

 ### Build kernel and create ISO

  Finally, you can build your customized firewall: `./build.sh --skip-final-rsync iso`.
 This command will build the kernel, then install ports on top of it and create the ISO file.
+Expect the command to run for ~one hour.

 The build can the monitored from the two files in the `logs/` directory of pfSense GUI:
 - `buildworld.amd64`, `installworld.amd64` and `kernel.libreSense.amd64.log` will contain logs relative to the build of FreeBSD kernel.